krylab/fastapi-angular-boilerplate/README.md

 This will start the FastAPI server on the configured host (default: http://localhost:8000).

 Visit `http://localhost:8000/api/docs` for complete API documentation with interactive Swagger UI.

+**Note**: When using Docker Compose, the application is now exposed on port 8000 by default, making it directly accessible at http://localhost:8000.

 ## Running the Angular Frontend